-Functional linguistics (Columbia School); historical grammar; language contact and language change; the relationship between linguistics and literature.
+Main interest: functional linguistics (Columbia School), historical grammar, language contact and language change, the relationship between linguistics and literature.

-Licenciatura, Hispanic Literature, PUCP (Perú); MFA, Creative Writing in Spanish, New York University.
+Licenciatura, Hispanic Literature, Pontificia Universidad Católica del Perú; MFA, Creative Writing in Spanish, New York University.
 Main interests: Critical Theory, Contemporary Latin American Literature, 20th Century Peruvian Studies.
-He has taught in Perú (PUCP) and the United States (NYU and CUNY).
-In 2016, he published El fuego de las multitudes, his second short story collection.
+He has taught in Perú and the United States.
+In 2016 he published El fuego de las multitudes, his second short story collection.

 Roberto Martínez Bachrich

-BA, Literature, Universidad Central de Venezuela; MA, Literary Studies, UCV; MA, Creative Writing, Scuola Holden (Italy).
+BA, Literature, Universidad Central de Venezuela; MA, Literary Studies, Universidad Central de Venezuela; MA, Creative Writing, Scuola Holden (Italy).
 Main interests: Colonial studies, Latin American literature, Venezuelan poetry and essay.
-He has taught at the UCV, and is the author of three short story collections (Desencuentros, 1998; Vulgar, 2000; Las guerras íntimas, 2011) and a biographical essay: Tiempo hendido: Un acercamiento a la vida y obra de Antonia Palacios (2012), which was awarded the X Fundación para la Cultura Urbana Annual Literary Award.
+He has taught at the Universidad Central de Venezuela, and is the author of three short story collections (Desencuentros, 1998; Vulgar, 2000; Las guerras íntimas, 2011) and a biographical essay: Tiempo hendido: Un acercamiento a la vida y obra de Antonia Palacios (2012), which was awarded the X Fundación para la Cultura Urbana Annual Literary Award.

 Cristina Morales Segura

-Law Degree, Universidad Complutense de Madrid (Spain); Master in Corporate Law; Diploma in Humanities, Universidad Adolfo Ibañez (Santiago, Chile).
+Law Degree, Universidad Complutense de Madrid (Spain); MA in Corporate Law; Diploma, Humanities, Universidad Adolfo Ibañez (Chile).
 She has worked as an attorney in Spain and the United Kingdom.
 She has published legal articles, and translated and edited the Ditié de Jeanne d’ Arc (2014).
-Areas of interest: literature of the Baroque and the Colonial period.
+Main interests: literature of the Baroque and the Colonial period.

 Cristina Elena Pardo

-BA, Hispanic Philology, Complutense University of Madrid (Spain); MA, Latin American Literature, Complutense University of Madrid.
+BA, Hispanic Philology, Universidad Complutense de Madrid (Spain); MA, Latin American Literature, Universidad Complutense de Madrid (Spain).
 Main interests: poetry, women writing, gender, queer and body studies; visual culture, image studies and photography.
-Cristina has earned an Academic Excellence Fellowship from Complutense University of Madrid (2015-2016).
+Cristina has earned an Academic Excellence Fellowship from Universidad Complutense de Madrid (2015-2016).

 María Laura Pavón

-BA, Hispanic Philology, Complutense University of Madrid (Spain); MA, Literary Theory, Complutense University of Madrid (Spain).
-Main interests: contemporary Mexican narratives, Orality, Border Studies, Film Studies, Literary Theory, contemporary Latin American Chronicles.
+BA, Hispanic Philology, Universidad Complutense de Madrid (Spain); MA, Literary Theory, Universidad Complutense de Madrid (Spain).
+Main interests: contemporary Mexican narratives, orality, border studies, Film Studies, Literary Theory, contemporary Latin American chronicles.

 Lorena Paz López

-BA, Spanish Languages and Literatures, University of Santiago de Compostela; MA, Literary Theory and Comparative Literature, University of Santiago de Compostela.
-Main interests: World Literature; Translation Studies; Contemporary Peninsular Literature; Transatlantic Studies.
+BA, Spanish Languages and Literatures, Universidad de Santiago de Compostela (Spain); MA, Literary Theory and Comparative Literature, Universidad de Santiago de Compostela (Spain).
+Main interests: World Literature, Translation Studies, contemporary Peninsular Literature, Transatlantic Studies.

 Rebeca Pineda Burgos